rh-mlops-workshop/helm-charts/nexus/README.md

 - Nexus at a given version  (currently default of 3.22.1)
 - Deploys the Nexus Kubernetes plugin which allows us to configure Nexus with a series of ConfigMaps
 - By default, configures Nexus with the Red Hat and JBoss Maven repositories
-- Configures a docker registry on port 5000
+- Configure a docker registry on port 5000
+- Configure a pypi proxy

 Any of these values can be changed or extended by adding or removing values from the provided values.yaml